irmen/Pyro4/docs/source/index.rst

 .. warning::
  This manual is still being written.
 It is incomplete and may contain errors.
- For the time being it may be helpful to read the `Pyro 3 manual <http://irmen.home.xs4all.nl/pyro3/manual/PyroManual.html>`_ as well.
+ For the time being it may be helpful to read the `Pyro 3 manual <http://packages.python.org/Pyro/>`_ as well.
+ Also in the source archive there is a directory :file:`examples` that contains a truckload of example programs that show the various features.

 Contents
 --------